vmware-archive/Workshop/Lab09/README.md

 * Change `Fortune Teller UI` to use a `Netflix Hystrix Command` to wrap `Fortune Teller Service` REST requests.
 We will implement a fallback function that handles request failures.
 * Change `Fortune Teller UI` to report command metrics/status to the Hystrix dashboard so we can "see" what is happening with all of the requests.

->For some background information on `Netflix Hystrix`, have a look at this [documentation](https://github.com/Netflix/Hystrix/wiki)
+>For background information, see: [Netflix Hystrix documentation](https://github.com/Netflix/Hystrix/wiki)

 ## Preparation